Vitamin B1: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Some studies indicate that vitamin B (thiamine) may improve vasodilation in healthy subjects, diabetics, and those with prediabetes.
-Thus, it may prevent cardiovascular complications.
-Other clinical research has shown that thiamine may cause a slight reduction in diastolic blood pressure from baseline in patients with hyperglycemia with normal blood pressure values.
+Some studies show that vitamin B (thiamine) may improve vasodilation in healthy subjects, diabetic subjects, and those with prediabetes.
+Thus it may help prevent cardiovascular complications.
+Other clinical research has shown that thiamine may cause a slight decrease in diastolic blood pressure compared with baseline values in patients with hyperglycemia who have normal blood pressure readings.

 Usages associés